tytydraco/yessleep/out/The_Seven_Rules_of_the_Midnight_Mall.md

 *Note: each area of the Midnight Mall operates under their own rules and guidelines.
 Please contact stores individually for a complete list of regulations and opening times.*

 The first time I encountered the Midnight Mall, I hadn’t been looking for it.
 None of us had even heard of it before.
 And by us, I mean Mike, Remy, Carter, and me.
 The Frightful Four.
 That’s what we had been calling ourselves for years, ever since a pissed off substitute had bestowed the title upon us in the seventh grade.
 She said the four of us together was a teacher’s worst fear, and although she had obviously meant it as an insult, it was a moniker we tried our best to live up to.
 While others (mostly conservative, middle-aged Algebra teachers) trembled before us, we aimed to live life to the fullest, never cowering before anything or anyone.
-In middle school, that meant staying up late playing Five Nights at Freddy’s and watching Nightmare on Elm Street; but as we grew older, we grew more restless, too.
+In middle school, that meant staying up late playing Five Nights at Freddy’s and watching Nightmare on Elm Street; but as we grew older, we grew more restless.
 Craving adventure, adrenaline, that nighttime feeling…and I guess that’s how we found the Midnight Mall.

 Kind of.
 Not really.
 Like I said, at the time, we didn’t know it existed.
-We were only trying to break into the mall.
+We were trying to break into the mall.
 Not to shoplift or vandalize – we just wanted somewhere to hang out without our parents snooping around.
 And since Carter was working the closing shift at the food court, he had perfect access to the Employees Only back door to sneak us in.

 Remy had grabbed a half-empty bottle of fruit schnapps from her mom’s stash and Mike had scored a handful of weed gummies, and our plan was to get crossed in the parking lot, wait for Carter to sneak us in, then fuck around the empty halls, dodging the janitors and, I don’t know, probably daring each other to make out with the faceless mannequins or something.

 Our lives would have looked a lot different if we had stuck to that plan.

 Or if we had taken the stairs instead of the elevator.
-If Mike hadn’t dared Remy to press the ‘Do Not Touch’ button on the elevator.
+If Mike hadn’t dared Remy to press the ‘Do Not Touch’ button on our way up.
 If it hadn’t taken us down, down, down onto a lower level that even Carter had never seen before.
 If I had listened to the awful feeling in my gut and refused to get out.

 So many ifs, buts and maybes, but none of that matters.
 What matters is that we were the Frightful Four, ready to take on the world, and when we stepped out of the elevator and saw a plain wooden door next to a set of rules about something called the Midnight Mall, we looked at each other, laughed, and headed inside.
+None of us thought it was going to be anything more than a weird prank.

 “What the hell?”

 That’s the first thing Carter said when we walked through the door.
-And I’m pretty sure all of were thinking the same thing.
-We had been expecting something cramped and dingy, hidden away in a space where almost nobody could find it.
+And I’m pretty sure we were all thinking the same thing.
+We had been expecting some cramped and dingy storage closet, hidden away in a space where almost nobody could find it.

 Instead, we walked into an exact replica of our mall.

-At least, that’s what it looked like at first.
+At least, that’s what it looked like.
 It was as though we had blinked and found ourselves back at the entrance of the first floor.
 Kiosks, boutiques, the food court up ahead.
-The layout was a clear copy, and if it weren’t for the hordes of people wandering around and enjoying themselves, I would have thought the elevator had glitched, and we had simply gone in a weird loop back to the first floor.
+The layout was a clear copy, and if it weren’t for the hordes of people wandering around and enjoying themselves, I would have thought the elevator had glitched and we had simply gone in a weird loop back to the first floor.

 Again: *if.*

 “I don’t understand,” Remy said.
 “What just happened?
 What is this place?”

-“The Midnight Mall,” Mike replied.
-Out of all of us, he looked the less anxious.
+“The Midnight Mall,” Mike replied, a dopey smile on his face.
 “Duh.
 Didn’t you read the sign?”

 “I read it just fine.
-But that doesn’t explain…this.
+But that doesn’t explain - this.
 We were three floors underground.”

 “And we still are,” I said.
 “We have to be.”